jenbeatrix/Binoculars/README.md

 # Binoculars
-This was an Advanced Engineering Drawing (Autocad) project where I created a 3D Structured Binoculars.
+This was an Advanced Engineering Drawing (Autocad) project where I created a 3D CAD model of Binoculars.

 This is how it looks like: